Taboo on the dead: First Nations of Australia

 As part of funerary ritual, certain Aboriginal cultures in Central Australia, Arnhem Land and Cape York Peninsula prohibit anyone from speaking a person's name during the mourning period after their death.
 The mourning period varies according to the age and status of the deceased, from a couple of months in the case of a baby up to four years in the case of a prominent leader or lawman.
 During the mourning period the person can be referred to in a roundabout way (e.g., "that old lady"), by a generic kinship name, by a substitute name such as Kuminjay, or by their family name only.

 In some cultures, the taboo extends to the use of the deceased's given name in any context, even when referring to other people, places, objects and concepts with a similar name.
 This can have a long-term impact on the language, as words similar to those of the deceased are progressively replaced with synonyms or loanwords.
 Linguist Bob Dixon considered that this would have resulted in such significant vocabulary replacement over time as to hinder application of the comparative method in linguistics – though this is disputed.

 Ethnologist Philip Jones says that adherents to this taboo believe that the spirit of the deceased is "potentially dangerous, toxic, wicked and mischievous" and must be encouraged to return to its source in the spirit-land.
 To speak the deceased's name is to risk calling the spirit back to the real world, where it may cause destruction.
 Over the past century, these beliefs have – for some communities at least – changed to include text, photographs and film as well as speech.

 In media

 While many government agencies and other organisations try to respect these traditions, it can be complicated in cases where the person's death is newsworthy.
 It can also be difficult to determine whether the name of a given Aboriginal person is subject to the taboo.
-For example, when famous Yolŋu musician Gurrumul Yunupingu died in July 2017, initial news reports used his first name before being changed to refer to him simply as "Yunupingu".
+For example, when Yolŋu teacher and musician Mandawuy Yunupingu died in June 2013, initial news reports used his first name before being changed to refer to him simply as "Yunupingu".

 Some Australian television stations and websites use a blanket disclaimer warning Aboriginals and Torres Strait Islanders about material that may contain images and voices of such people who have died, although this ignores the limited application of the taboo among Aboriginal communities and time limits on the mourning period.